Te whakawhanake me te hora kaiārahi Leader development and deployment

 Leadership Insight helps agencies to understand the strengths and development areas of their leaders to inform collective development priorities and grow future successors.

 For the public sector, Leadership Insight provides comparable and objective data on leaders’ strengths and development areas, to inform development boards to target development and investment.
 The data and analytics guide succession planning, talent searches and deployments and provides a comprehensive picture of system strengths and gaps to inform development priorities and investment.

 Leadership Insight is delivered in partnership with Cerno and the Leadership Development Centre.
 You can find out more by reading about the assessment options, coaching, and fact sheets for each Leadership Insight product.

 There are a variety of common public sector talent management tools developed and maintained by Te Kawa Mataaho Public Service Commission.

-Contact us if you would like more information: LeadershipandTalent@publicservice.govt.nz
+Contact us if you would like access to the Dynamic Talent Map (9-box grid), or other guides LeadershipandTalent@publicservice.govt.nz

 The Leadership Development Centre (LDC) is the primary vehicle for delivering public sector leadership development.
 As part of Te Kawa Mataaho Public Service Commission, its focus is creating great public service leaders, united around a spirit of service and skilled in working together to achieve positive outcomes for New Zealanders.